EternityForest/pavillion/security.md

 A server sends this message with no payload after the opcode to indicate that the client should make a Nonce Request.

 ### New Server Join (Opcode 5)
 This message is sent to a multicast address when a server starts listening to it.
 Clients should send a Nonce Request to the server if they want to send multicast.
+It does not contain payload data.

 Multicast transmitters should listen to their multicast group, ignoring their own messages, but otherwise processing New Server Join or Unrecognized Client messages.

+For a non-multicast server that only listens on its own unicast address, the announcement should instead be sent to IPv4 address 224.0.0.251 or IPv6 address ff02::fb and port 2221.

+Clients and servers listing on port 2221 must use the address reuse flag to allow other clients on the same machine.

+Non-multicast clients recieving this message should ignore unless it is from an IP:Port they already know to be a connected client,  This allows fast reconnect when servers reboot but keep the same address.

 ### Invalid Client ID(opcode 6)